gzm55/ansible-reboot-handler-role/README.md

 Handle reboot notification, reboot remote UNIX/Linux machines and wait them back.

-This handler listens a message of "reboot system", provide a variable to skip reboot, and confirm before rebooting.
+This handler listens a message of "reboot system", provides variables to skip reboot or skip the confirmation before rebooting.

 Requirements
 ------------